About Alchemy Tech Nonprofit Tech Readiness Program

 What criteria determine eligibility and acceptance?

-To be eligible for Alchemy Tech, your 501(c)(3) organization must be located in the greater L.A. region, be an alumni of Annenberg Alchemy+, have at least two full time staff, and complete the Alchemy Tech application.
+To be eligible for Alchemy Tech, your 501(c)(3) organization must be located in the 5-county region of greater Los Angeles (Orange, Los Angeles, Riverside, Ventura, and San Bernardino), be an alumni of Annenberg Alchemy+, have at least two full time staff, and complete the Alchemy Tech application.
 Additionally, you must be able to participate in all of the online courses and attend the NTC in Portland, OR March 13-15, 2019, the two in-person workshops in Los Angeles and the closing event.

 Who is Annenberg Alchemy Tech best suited for?
 Who from my organization should participate?